Mexico is in a position of weakness for confronting the challenges that lie ahead, particularly considering the current economic slowdown.

 The Committee for a Responsible Federal Budget estimated that these measures would raise the federal deficit, consequently increasing the national debt to close to 120% of GDP in the four years of Trump’s term, and it could be 150% in the next 10 years.

 Europe is worried because Trump has announced the suspension of financial and military support for Ukraine, which would allow a Russian victory in its invasion of that country.
 In addition, he has said that he would suspend financial support for NATO, which has worked to contain Russia’s expansionist stance toward Eastern Europe and the militarization of these countries.
-In Asia, China is preparing to adapt to the increased tariffs which Trump has said will take care of imports from that country.
+In Asia, China is preparing to adapt to the increased tariffs that Trump has said will take care of imports from that country.
 Consequently, China has dedicated itself to searching for new markets to compensate for the losses this will cause.
 An example is the number of new Chinese auto brands that are being sold in Mexico and other Latin American and African countries.
 In addition, China has reduced its sales to and its trade deficit with the U.S. to improve its image with U.S. citizens.
 Today, Mexico is the principal exporter to our neighbor to the north, which is not popular there.

 U.S. companies are also looking into how they can benefit from the measures that will be announced to strengthen its economy.
 For its part, Texas has started a campaign to attract companies that have been thinking about setting up in Mexico to benefit from nearshoring and have been having second thoughts about it.